innate2adaptive/CovidsortiumTCRExpanded/README.md

 - [ ] **Fig 5** Scripts?
 Data? *Benny to send*

 *Found LCMV data on DropBox.
-Difference between different codes and _UMI.csv vs _freq.csv?*
+5B is plotted and looks correct, I still need to figure out 5C*

 #### Supplementary